awsdocs/amazon-connect-admin-guide/doc_source/set-up-recordings.md

 # Set up recording behavior<a name="set-up-recordings"></a>

 Managers can monitor live conversations, and review and download recordings of past agent conversations\.
-To set this up, you need to add the [Set recording and analytics behavior](set-recording-behavior.md) block to your contact flows, assign managers the appropriate permissions, and show them how to monitor live conversations and access past recordings in Amazon Connect\.
+To set this up, you need to add the [Set recording and analytics behavior](set-recording-behavior.md) block to your flows, assign managers the appropriate permissions, and show them how to monitor live conversations and access past recordings in Amazon Connect\.

 ## When is a conversation recorded?<a name="when-conversation-recorded"></a>